majormunky/GodotDrugWars/README.md

 ### TODO
  - Get a bigger list of drugs
- - Add in random encoutners
+ - Add in random encounters
  - Create some sort of goal at the end of the 30 days